 |My Carolina Kitchen||Green Bean Salad Dressed with a French Vinaigrette|

-Someone spotted Purple Baby French Beans using the Specialty Produce app for iPhone and Android.
+Someone shared Purple Baby French Beans using the Specialty Produce app for iPhone and Android.